orangeutan-monkey/Window-Jumper/README.md

 ## Disclaimer

 This application is for educational purposes only.
-Some exam proctoring software may consider this type of application to be against their terms of service.
-Use responsibly and at your own risk.

 Developed and Copyrighted by Anirudh Deveram